ASSERT-KTH/SelfAPR/README.md

 │
 ├── Samples_BugLab: the generated perturbation-based samples with four BugLab repair actions │
-├── Samples_BugLab: the generated perturbation-based samples with 16 SelfAPR repair actions │
+├── Samples_SelfAPR: the generated perturbation-based samples with 16 SelfAPR repair actions │
 ├── Dataset
 │   ├── SelfAPR.csv.tar.gz : the dataset used to train SelfAPR model